haarlems/forensics/chapters/chapter-01-digital-forensics/06-network-analysis/reading/README.md

 - [2026-02-03 (TUESDAY): GULOADER FOR AGENTTESLA STYLE MALWARE WITH FTP DATA EXFILTRATION](https://www.malware-traffic-analysis.net/2026/02/03/index.html)

+## Prerequisites

+- a unix forensic vm with
+  - tcpdump
+  - wireshark
+  - nice to have but not mandatory
+    - zeek
+    - rita

 ## Network evidence

 Network traffic should be captured before, during and post compromise.